-AREA OF COURSEWORK SEMESTER HOURS AREA I: Written Composition 0-3 It is recommended that the student take at least one technical writing course AREA II: Humanities and Fine Arts 0 AREA III: Natural Sciences and Mathematics 0-3 AREA IV: Social and Behavioral Sciences and History 0 AREA V: Maximum General Education Core, Technical Concentration and Electives 9-29 • In addition to the courses referred to in the preceding four areas, the student must take those courses appropriate to the certificate requirements and to the occupational or technical specialty requirements, as well as core courses and elective courses.
-TOTAL SEMESTER CREDIT HOURS 9 - 29
+Area I: Written Composition 0-3

+It is recommended that the student take at least one technical writing course.

+Area II: Humanities, Fine Arts and Speech 0

+Area III: Natural Sciences and Mathematics 0-3

+Area IV: Social and Behavioral Sciences and History 0

+Area V: Maximum General Education Core, Technical Concentration, and Electives: 9-29

+In addition to any courses referred to in the preceding four areas, the student must take those courses appropriate to the certificate requirements and to the occupational or technical specialty requirements, as well as core courses and elective courses.